MartinaBialek/CyberBootcamp-UofO-Project-1/README.md

 ### Target Machines & Beats

-This ELK server is configured to monitor the following machines: -Private IPs of Web-1, Web-2, Web-3
+This ELK server is configured to monitor the following machines:

+- Private IPs of Web-1, Web-2, Web-3

 | Name     |    IP Addresses     |
 |----------|---------------------|